muratk5n/thirdwave/en/README.md

 ---

-Surely such "productification", the "last-mile" of tech is useful, but this is the tip of the iceberg.
-We need to see the real center of gravity.
+In a general sense "productification", the "last-mile" of tech is useful, but also only the tip of the iceberg.
 Opportunism is one thing; ideas that benefit society is another.

 ---

 Xerox did some good innovation as a private company, but the lab was heavily, heavily funded by [gov](2021/10/entrepreneuel-state-mazzucato.md#corplabs).
-But even this type of long-term, basic research fell out of favor.
+But even this type of long-term, basic research fell out of favor at companies.
 There are cases where the founder is a researcher himself, other than that it is more of a hand-to-mouth existence now, whatever is "out there", take it, throw it madly into a bowl hoping something comes out of